Ed, Edd n Eddy: Critical reception

-Ed, Edd n Eddy became one of Cartoon Network's most successful original series.
+Ed, Edd n Eddy received widespread critical acclaim and became one of Cartoon Network's most successful original series.
 David Cornelius of DVD Talk considered the Eds to be child equivalents of The Three Stooges, believing that "the series revels in the sort of frantic, often gross humour kids love so much, and there's just enough oddball insanity at play to make adults giggle just as easily."
 Cornelius also wrote that the "animation is colourful and intentionally bizarre; bold lines forming the characters and backgrounds wiggle and morph in a delirious haze.
 This is the animation that's, well, really animated."

 Despite this, not all reception of the show was positive.
 Terrence Briggs of Animation World Magazine considered every second of the show "filler" and lamented that the main characters are drawn as "products from the school of acid-trip caricature."
 After Briggs' review was published, a large number of letters supportive of the show were sent to the magazine, prompting it to "take a second look" at the show.
 Different reviewers then gave it a positive review, calling it a "fresh show with very different approaches."